 The health and safety section works with both industry and government partners at all levels, internal, local, state and federal for the best risk management possible.
 We have had multiple Washington L&I consultations in order to maintain a safe working environment.
 We look towards not just being compliant but to exceed in health and safety for the members of Cowlitz 2 Fire & Rescue.

-The Planning Section is supervised by Battalion Chief Graham, under the direction of Deputy Chief Ribelin.
+The Planning Section is supervised by Battalion Chief Thayer, under the direction of Deputy Chief Huff.

 The Planning Section at Cowlitz 2 Fire & Rescue is an administrative support team whose members primarily work traditional business hours to provide assistance to smooth department operation.
-Lt.
-Huff, Health and Safety Officer Agren, and Volunteer Coordinator Meller fill sworn positions in the section.
-Fire Inspector Thayer and part time planning support FF Trotter fill civilian positions, and Administrative Support Specialist Davis and Jones provides administrative support.
-All Planning Section personnel are medically trained to at least the EMT level; and all are firefighters, with the exception of Deputy Chief Ribelin.
+The Deputy Fire Marshal fills a sworn position in the section, and a Fire Inspector, a Planning Specialist, a Support Specialist, and the Volunteer Coordniator fill civilian positions, and two Administrative Support Specialists provide administrative support.

 The Planning Section is responsible for many aspects of department operations.
 The following chart summarizes the tasks and the personnel assigned.
 Great emphasis is placed on developing crossover capabilities among staff.